okekejus/personal_spotify_tracking/README.md

 ![Popularity Index Graph, based on Spotify's Popularity Algorithm](plots/Popularity%20Score%20Plot.png)

 The higher a popularity score, the more common the music you listen to is.
 As my overall score is above 50, I think that means my music taste is fairly common.
 I think something that falls below 50 should be considered a rare taste in music.
-With mainstreamer, anyone who uses Spotify will be able to check, so maybe this person does exist!

 ## Next Steps
 - Pretty much every function in the retrieval script could be sped up, so I will work on speeding each one up, which might include making requests to the spotify API directly.
 - Build this logic into an online app using the `streamlit` module, so anyone who uses spotify can get the same functionality.